auremoser/githesis/README.md

 Thanks
 ---------------------
 Thanks for reading.
 Feel free to skim/peruse/.gitignore this project.
 It's an experiment in how I anticipate all documents might be drafted in the future, "versioned writing" as per my friend JSVines's ideas on writing 2.0++.
 Don't hate, just make it better.
 I'll tag back with niceties.
+You can also check it ou on [Figshare](http://figshare.com/articles/Archive_Ether_Metadata_Mapping_and_the_Preservation_of_New_Media_Art/816922).

 *love and rockets*